 Your breath can be a powerful tool for soothing your nervous system.

 When life gets stressful, the temptation is to just shut down or tune out.
-And there's no shortage of quick ways to numb the mind in modern society: scrolling through Instagram, online shopping, bottomless margarita drink specials.
+And there's no shortage of quick ways to numb the mind in modern society: scrolling through Instagram, online shopping, happy hour drink specials.
 But those distractions rarely have a lasting effect, and sometimes, they exacerbate the problem.

 Enter breathing exercises.
 Focusing on your breath can quell anxiety and provide a serious dose of calm to both the body and mind, with benefits that last beyond the initial dopamine hit.
 Best of all, you can practice many types of breathwork almost anywhere — a desk, the back of an Uber, a locked bathroom stall.

 Start with these simple deep breathing exercises from the experts.

 A great place to start is by getting an idea of your everyday breathing patterns.
 “Observation is a skill, which is a prerequisite to utilizing the breath for a calmer approach to life,” explains yoga instructor Joyce Englander Levy.

 Lie on your back in a comfortable position.
 "Set a timer for five minutes, and as you breathe, notice what parts of your body move," explains Levy, who notes that this technique does require some privacy.
 Where do you feel movement as you breathe out?
 You might note the impact of your breath in unexpected places — an uncurling of your fists, perhaps, or your shoulders settling into the ground.